Harriethw/freepbx-raspberrypi/freepbx-pi-guide.md

 - keep saving and applying config as you go in the UI.
 - if you make changes via the CLI, restart the asterisk server `asterisk -rx "core restart now"`
 - run the software updates regularly, using the CLI commands `apt update` and `apt upgrade`

+### Logging

+For some reason for me the logging config wasn't setup on my install.
+I added the example `logger.conf` [given by Asterisk here](https://docs.asterisk.org/Configuration/Core-Configuration/Logging-Configuration/)
+And then you can run `tail -f /var/log/asterisk/full` in terminal to monitor them.

 ### Setting up email forwarding